 A unified Makr help and support site

-The help site provides the user with information about the Makr product, both pre-purchase and post-purchase.
-Users can find information on topics such as the size of their digital logo, how to order samples, what shipping options are available, and how to change marketing email settings.
-Users can search and filter help articles to find the exact answer that pertains to the version of Makr they are using.
-The user also has the ability to contact our support team for further assistance.
+The help site provided users with information about the Makr product, both pre-purchase and post-purchase.
+Users could find and search help articles in order to find the exact answer that pertains to the platform they are using Makr on.
+The user also had the ability to contact our support team for further assistance.

-The help site homepage allows the user to find help articles related to the Makr product they are using.
-They can also search or contact our support team.
+The help site homepage allows the user to find help articles related to the Makr platform that they are using.
+They can also search articles or contact our support team.

-The user can search for a specific articles and filter the results by Makr product.
+The user can search for a specific articles and filter the results by Makr platform.

 The article page displays the contents of the selected article as well as a clear call to action to contact support if needed.
 The user can also submit feedback if the contents of the article was helpful or not.

 The In-App Help pages are designed to reflect the user interface style of the iOS apps.
 It was implemented using the same WordPress website, but a separate WordPress theme which is dynamically included for when the user views the content within the app.